 Reading fine literature, science, philosophy, politics, ethics and other controversial subjects elevates the whole experience of the self.
 The mind expands over time, solving or trying to solve, the gigantic organic puzzles of life.
 The brain must ply its trade – earn its keep – and do so without immediate gratification.

 Will you live longer if you read War and Peace?
 If you read The Power and the Glory, Crime and Punishment, Of Mice and Men, Pride and Prejudice, In Search of Lost Time, The Sound and the Fury, Fathers and Sons and hundreds of other works normally referred to as heady or heavy reading, then likely you are conceptually puzzle solving at the highest level.
 Therefore you are affecting an upward IQ event over time in yourself.
 Thus you fall into the correlation between IQ and longevity.

 Will you achieve economic independence if you read The Wealthy Barber, Rich Dad Poor Dad, The Latte Factor, The Little Book of Common Sense Investing?
 If you are reading A Random Walk Down Wall Street, What Wall Street Doesn’t Want You to Know, Crash Proof, Capitalism Socialism and Democracy, Economic Sophisms, The Wealth of Nations, Human Action, Man Economy and State, Capitalism and Freedom, Classical Economics Reconsidered, Individualism and Economic Order and other works by economists, then you are puzzle solving.

 Will your health increase if you read Dr. George Watson’s Nutrition and Your Mind?
-Then take a stab at The Primal Blueprint, Wheat Belly, Grain Brain, The Paleo Diet, Salt Sugar Fat, Warrior Diet, Why We Get Fat, Fat Chance, Omnivore's Dilemma, The Vitamin D Solution, Fast Food Nation, The Art and Science of Low Carbohydrate Living, Death By Food Pyramid, Big Fat Surprise and other health and wellness related works, you’ll be puzzle solving.
+Then take a stab at The Primal Blueprint, Wheat Belly, Grain Brain, The Paleo Diet, Salt Sugar Fat, Warrior Diet, Why We Get Fat, Fat Chance, Omnivore's Dilemma, The Vitamin D Solution, Fast Food Nation, The Art and Science of Low Carbohydrate Living, Death By Food Pyramid, Big Fat Surprise, The Magnesium Miracle and other health and wellness related works, you’ll be puzzle solving.